idolou/insurance-retrieval-system/README.md

 **Architecture Fact**: We use a `Supervisor -> Tool` pattern.
 **Limitation**: The current Supervisor does not see the _content_ of the tool output before deciding it's done.
 It hands off to the tool, which returns a string.

 - _Real limitation_: If `NeedleAgent` returns "No information found", the Supervisor currently accepts that as the final answer.
-It lacks a **Reflective Loop** to say "Wait, if Needle failed, maybe I should try Summary?" (though we could implement this in LangGraph, it is a current architectural gap).
+It lacks a **Reflective Loop** to say "Wait, if Needle failed, maybe I should try Summary?" (though we could implement retry mechanism, it is a current architectural gap).

 ### 5. Static Indexing vs. Dynamic Claims